For schools & districts

 You approve the room and the hour.

-Start with one pilot school.
-Once it works, the champion from school one mentors the champion at school two.
-District-level adoption includes transcript integration, credit pathways, and alignment with state afterschool standards.
+Start with a single pilot school first.
+Once it is working well, the advisor from school one becomes the natural mentor for the advisor at school two, and the program grows on shared experience.
+District-level adoption can also include transcript integration, formal credit pathways, and alignment with state afterschool standards as the work matures.

 - Students